-- Documents progress toward publication of an acceptable scholarly and/or creative artifact; or - Submits at least one (1) application for a competitive semester- or year-long grant to support scholarly and/or creative activity; or - Provides evidence of preparation of materials for or growth/impact of a digital humanities project resulting from individual or collaborative effort; or - Chairs/organizes a panel or gives a presentation at a regional, national, or international conference. - 2 Developing - Partially documents progress toward publication of an acceptable scholarly and/or creative artifact or digital humanities project resulting from individual or collaborative effort; or - Partially documents progress toward competitive grant application; or - Submits at least one (1) abstract to a regional, national, or international conference.

-1 - Below Expectations

-• Does not document scholarly and/or creative progress.
+- Documents progress toward publication of an acceptable scholarly and/or creative artifact; or - Has at least one (1) paper submitted or accepted or published or internal or external grant proposal submitted or accepted; or - Chairs/organizes a panel or gives a presentation at a regional, national, or international conference. - 2 Developing - Partially documents progress toward publication of an acceptable scholarly and/or creative artifact resulting from individual or collaborative effort; or - Partially documents progress toward competitive grant application; or - Submits at least one (1) abstract to a regional, national, or international conference. - 1 Below Expectations - Does not document scholarly and/or creative progress. - 0 Does not provide evaluation materials